ld3z/tds-strat-db/public/legend.md

 ## 3. What does the *star* mean next to a strategy?

 It means that the strategy is recommended to use.

+## 4. "There's an eye next to the strategy!"

+Don't be alarmed, it's just telling you that the strategy has a linked youtube video of point of views for player(s), and can be helpful to figuring out either what went wrong or something that they did.